Welcome to Arkansas State University!

 Restart Application

 The Restart@state Program is a mandatory intervention program for students placed on a first academic suspension and transfer students admitted to the university by appeal.
-The Restart Seminar is designed to aid students back to solid academic performance with emphasis placed on self-responsibility, proper decision-making and study skills strategies.
+The Restart Seminar is a one-hour credited course designed to aid students back to solid academic performance with emphasis placed on self-responsibility, proper decision-making and study skills strategies.
 Students must submit a completed application before consideration for acceptance into the program.
-Students participating in the Restart program at the Jonesboro campus must attend a first-week class orientation.
+Students participating in the Restart program at the Jonesboro campus must attend orientation to review program requirements prior to the start of the semester.

 Students are not eligible for the Restart@state Program if: